 Chinatown and The Jummah Mosque

-In the year 1940 a large number of Chinese immigrants set foot in Mauritius in search of trade business under the French and British rule.
-They started settling around Royal Road, in the heart of Mauritius’ capital, Port Louis and this is how the Mauritian Chinatown’s birth took place
+In 1940 a number of Chinese immigrants set foot in Mauritius in search of trade business under British rule.
+They started settling around Royal Road, in the heart of Port Louis and this is how Chinatown took shape.

-The Jummah Mosque is a mosque in Port Louis, Mauritius dating from the 1850s.
-The building combines Indian, Creole and Islamic architecture.
-The Jummah Mosque houses the remains of Jamal Shah in a marble tomb next to the mosque.
+The Jummah Mosque dates from the 1850s and combines Indian, Creole and Islamic architecture.
+It houses the remains of Jamal Shah in a marble tomb next to the mosque.

-Aapravasi Ghat is a 150 plus-year-old historic site in the city of Port Louis on the North-western coast of Mauritius.
+Aapravasi Ghat dates from 1834.
 It is a UNESCO World Heritage Site and holds an important place in the history of Mauritius.
-Its complex is filled with the ruins of what was built in the 1860s.

-In this history, Mauritius was a British Colony and Aapravasi Ghat served as a place of the immigrants and labourers who were brought from various other colonies of the Britishers.
+Aapravasi Ghat served as a place of the immigrants and labourers who were brought from various other colonies.
 Although the majority of the place is damaged, one can witness the remaining ruins which are not only beautiful but hold stories of different cultural and historical backgrounds.

 Citadel Fort Adelaide

-Citadel fort is also popularly known as Adelaide Fort which was named after the wife of William II.
+Citadel Fort, popularly known as Adelaide Fort was named after the wife of William II.
 The port was named when British held land in captivity in Port Louis.

 If you are crazy about horse racing then Mauritius is the place to be.
 It can gather all the people of Mauritius in a single place.
-The horse race takes place every Saturday.
+The horse race takes place every Saturday during the season.